crs4/seal/docs/installation_gentoo.rst

   + + python        : Adds support/bindings for the Python language

-Ant and JUnit and only build-time dependencies, so they don't need to be installed on all your cluster nodes.
-On the other hand, the rest of the software does.
-As such, you will need to either install the software to all the nodes, or install it to a shared volume.
+Except for Ant and JUnit, the dependencies **need to be installed on all cluster nodes**.
+As such, you will need to either install the software to all the nodes or install it to a shared volume.

 Install Hadoop